 Of course, smoke coming out of the exhaust is never good news, but it doesn’t necessarily mean you need to start looking for a head gasket replacement just yet.
 For instance, you are driving in a traffic jam, but the cars from the opposite direction are moving fast.
 If you notice a truck in front of you oozing thick smoke, you may question the maintenance of the truck.
 Smoke from the exhaust is not good news, but does not necessarily mean the engine needs rebuilding.
 First, you need to determine what colour of smoke is coming from the exhaust.
 The three most common colours of smoke include white, blue and black.

-Smoke should be regarded as an opportunity to take measures that will save you money in both the long term and short term.
-At the least, smoke may be due to a simple problem, which is causing poor combustion efficiency and costing you in excessive fuel bills.
+Smoke should be regarded as an opportunity to take measures that will save you money, in both the long term and short term.
+At the least, smoke may be due to a simple problem.
+As a result, causing poor combustion efficiency and costing you in excessive fuel bills.
 At the other end of the scale, though, smoke may be your last chance to act before a catastrophic engine failure occurs.

 Article sourced from: http://www.monitor.co.ug/Business/Technology/-/688612/1241858/-/8veuk8z/-/

 As one of the leading suppliers of head gaskets, you can be sure to trust Stephens Gaskets when it comes to manufacturing parts for your engine.
-With a wide range of head gasket material to choose from, we’ve got the ability to manufacture both standard sizes and custom head gaskets – expertly tailored to your requirements.
+With a wide range of head gasket material to choose from, we’ve got the ability to manufacture standard sizes.
+Additionally, we can custom manufacture head gaskets – expertly tailored to your requirements.